Evalle/clair-poc/README.md

 $ systemctl daemon-reload
 $ systemclt restart docker
 ```
-Then you can either use docker-compose way or run each container separately
+Then you can either use docker-compose way or run each container separately or even use Kubernetes

 ## Docker-compose